dart-ogurets/Ogurets/README.md

 #### ogurets extensions

-- ogurets-flutter
+- [ogurets-flutter](https://pub.dev/packages/ogurets_flutter) - and extension for Ogurets focused on supporting Flutter.
-- ogurets IntelliJ plugin
+- [ogurets IntelliJ plugin](https://plugins.jetbrains.com/plugin/12687-ogurets--cucumber-for-dart) - a plugin for IntelliJ
+that extends the Cucumber support in IntelliJ and Android Studio to allow you to easily create steps, run and debug your tests, and navigate through test codebase.

 ### Usage